 1) Camping in the Living Room

-This activity is surprisingly cathartic.
-Just the act of breaking out the camping gear feels pretty good.
-Move the coffee table, and pitch your tent.
+So your camping trip got put on hold?
+You can still set up camp in your home!
+This activity is surprisingly cathartic, as just breaking out the camping gear feels pretty good.
+Move the coffee table and pitch your tent.
 You can also lay out your sleeping pad and sleeping bags, even your camping chairs.
+If you don’t have all the gear, be creative: Move furniture around to make a fort-style improvisation, bring out pillows (much more comfy, anyway!) and create your own camp-haven out of the resources you’ve got.
 Then set your TV to YouTube’s “Campfire by the River” by TheSilentWatcher.
 Perfect.
 You’ve now got yourself a sweet little camping spot right by the river.
-Sit back, read a book, listen to the sound of the crackling fire and birdsong in the background, and be sure to let the dog in on the scene, too.
+Sit back, read a book, listen to the sound of the crackling fire and birdsong in the background.
+Play some board games or cards and, when evening comes, see if you can find a good stargazing channel to stream and gaze upon.
+Good night.
 Share your pics with us on social using both #weekendsherpa and #optinside

 2) S’mores Over Candlelight

-Okay, let’s hope you have a bag of marshmallows on hand, and you totally should.
+Okay, let’s hope you have a bag of marshmallows on hand, or maybe you have some Peeps you bought for Easter and can break them out early.
 Light a candle, preferably unscented.
-Place your marshmallow on the end of a fork and hold about 3 – 4 inches above the flame.
+Place your marshmallow on the end of a fork and hold it about three or four inches above the flame.
 Rotate like it’s a rotisserie.
-Careful here, we had a marshmallow catch fire—slightly charred marshmallow is still okay though.
+Careful here, marshmallows can catch fire if it’s too close to the flame—slightly charred marshmallow is still kinda tasty, though.
 If you’ve got the graham crackers and chocolate (Hershey’s is the old standby, but anything works), make s’mores.
-Pro Tip: Pair with some whiskey if you’ve got it.
-Tasty combo.
+For the adults, we recommend pairing the s’mores with some whiskey because that’s a great combo around a real campfire, so it should be equally great around the candlelight.
 Share your pics with us on social using both #weekendsherpa and #optinside

-This one is kind of cheesy, but highly recommended!
-Tune your streaming TV (you have streaming right?) to YouTube.
-Search something like “beautiful landscapes” and you’ll see a variety of gorgeous and relaxing videos.
-We like Top 13 US National Parks and Norway’s Nature.
+Okay, it sounds kinda cheesy but it’s actually highly recommended!
+Tune your streaming TV to YouTube.
+Search something like “beautiful landscapes” and you’ll find a variety of gorgeous and relaxing videos.
+We like Top 13 U.S. National Parks and Norway’s Nature.
 Get a shot in front of the fjords of Norway!
 Crater Lake!
 Yosemite Falls!
-And share with us on social using both #weekendsherpa and #optinside
+Get creative with it in your poses and your wardrobe.
+Snowy backgrounds mean hats, gloves, and jackets.
+Desert destinations call for T-shirts and sunglasses …. your screen background is Hawaii?
+Aloha!
+Break out a bathing suit (maybe hold off on the birthday suit though … this is PG selfie).
+Share your pics with us on social using both #weekendsherpa and #optinside

 Fill your indoor space with reminders of the natural world by creating leaf art prints.
 Our friend Ellen Rawley (follow her @wild_still) gave us this idea.
 You’ll need leaves and flowers, paper (card stock is best, but computer paper will work!), a hammer (a mallet is best, but a metal hammer works too), and a stable work surface you don’t mind getting banged up, like a cutting board.
 First, gather your materials from directly around your home whether that’s picking leaves in your front yard or harvesting from between the cracks in the sidewalk.
 While some flowers make good prints, greens and leaves are more consistently impressive.